ajuelosemmanuel/wysi-bot/README.md

 when you see it

-reacts when he sees the funny numeral - the only command is .roll n, n being an integer
+reacts when he sees the funny numeral - the only command is .roll n, n being an integer (base value is 1000).

 # add wysi to your discord server